 Cane Souvenirs

 You can find nice handmade cane bags and boxes.
-They look lovely hanging at the shops.
+They look lovely hanging out at the shops.
 Boxes can be used to keep knick-knacks things.

 Bali Kites

-I saw the first kite flying in the sky at Kuta beach – it was shaped like a ship.
+I saw the first kite flying in the sky at Kuta Beach – it was shaped like a ship.
 It took me a few seconds to realize that it was a kite that someone was flying with a string.

 A couple of days later at Ubud Market, I saw many such kites on sale, even in vibrant colors.
 Other kites were also interesting.
 I am not sure how you pack a kite for a flight as most of these are huge.

 I would later learn that flying kites in Bali is considered a harbinger of prosperity.
-Like an agrarian society, Balinese believe in pleasing Lord Indra by flying kites.
+Like an agrarian society, the Balinese believe in pleasing Lord Indra by flying kites.

 T-Shirts